Pylons/pyramid/docs/narr/introduction.rst

   <http://repoze.org/license.html>`_.

 This book usually refers to the framework by its full package name, :mod:`repoze.bfg`.
-However, it is often referred to colloquially as just "BFG" (the "repoze-dot" dropped) in conversation.
+However, it is often referred to as just "BFG" (the "repoze-dot" dropped) in conversation.

 .. index::
    single: Repoze